Why does it matter which kind of detergent you use?

 Say that your well-meaning husband, or maybe even you-- in your most sleep deprived state, accidentally washes the diapers in a detergent containing softeners, enzymes or whiteners?
 Don't fret, you can fix this!
 You will need to strip your diapers: You can either wash them on hot two or three times without any detergent until the water is clear and free from suds or wash them once on hot with just a little squirt of Dawn dish soap.
 Don't try that on an HE machine, though!
 It's not a bad idea to strip your diapers every so often, just to keep them free from detergent buildup which can also affect absorbency and cause your diapers to get a little stinky.

-work well and are safe for your diapers, baby, and our Earth.
+On our website you can find a wide variety of detergents that work well and are safe for your diapers, baby, and our Earth.